WICG/visual-viewport/README.md

 ## tl;dr

-We propose adding a `viewport` object on `document` that contains the properties of the visual viewport.
+We propose adding a `visualViewport` object on `document` that contains the properties of the visual viewport.

 ## Background